kayartaya-vinod/ADVANCED_PYTHON_NOTES/Django/README.md

 * The inner **mysite/** directory is the actual Python package for your project.
 Its name is the Python package name you'll need to use to import anything inside it (e.g. mysite.urls).
 * **mysite/__init__.py**: An empty file that tells Python that this directory should be considered a Python package.
 If you're a Python beginner, read more about packages in the official Python docs.
 * **mysite/settings.py**: Settings/configuration for this Django project.
 Django settings will tell you all about how settings work.
-* **mysite/urls.py**: The URL declarations for this Django project; a “table of contents” of your Django-powered site.
+* **mysite/urls.py**: The URL declarations for this Django project; a "table of contents" of your Django-powered site.
 You can read more about URLs in URL dispatcher.
 * **mysite/wsgi.py**: An entry-point for WSGI-compatible web servers to serve your project.
 See How to deploy with WSGI for more details.